 The school has extensive grounds comprising two large playing fields and two hard playgrounds, two climbing frames, trim trails, outdoor stage, woodland walk, pond, quiet garden and outdoor classroom.
 The grassed areas are used for all our sports activities.
 Two netball and basketball courts are also situated on the KS2 playground.

 There are seven year groups accommodated in individual classrooms and class sizes average 30 pupils.
-The number on roll is currently 215.
+As of November 2023, the number on roll is 210.

 Staff are led by a Headteacher and Deputy Headteacher.
 All staff have curriculum responsibilities and plan creative schemes of work each term.
 Curriculum planning takes place in teams.
 The school uses the Talk For Writing programme from Reception to Year 6 and teaches maths using them White Rose scheme.